Taking Care of Your Retainer

 All Dovorany patients complete the “retention” phase of orthodontic treatment.
 This is the phase after the braces are removed, when they can move from their corrected position.
 To prevent this from happening, patients typically wear a removable retainer full time for three months, then at night for nine months.
 A bonded retainer is worn permanently.

-During the first year of retention, you will still visit or orthodontic offices periodically.
-After the first year of retention you no longer need to visit our offices, but it is your responsibility to wear your retainer as Dr. Dovorany prescribes.
+During the first year of retention, you will still visit our orthodontic office periodically.
+After the first year of retention you no longer need to visit our office, but it is your responsibility to wear your retainer as Dr. Dovorany prescribes.